rogino/COSCNotes/DATA301/Exam Notes.md

 ## Similarity

-Finding neighbours in a high-dimensional space.
+Finding neighbors in a high-dimensional space.

 Problem: given vector of data-points (possibly a flattened matrix) and a distance function $d(x_1, x_2)$, find all points closer than some threshold $s$.